• Skip to primary navigation

 Grits require more patience and time in the kitchen while mashed potatoes come together quickly but may lack some of the love given in grit preparation.

-As you can see, both dishes have their merits and we should strive to find a way to enjoy them part of our regular culinary repertoire.
+As you can see, both dishes have their merits and we should strive to find a way to enjoy them part of our regular recipe collection.

 So whether you prefer savory grits or creamy mashed potatoes, one thing is for certain: there is no wrong answer when it comes to trying out new flavors and cuisines.